 These days I work a lot with clients coming to psychotherapy with issues related to addiction.
 These people are often struggling with dependence on alcohol, marijuana, pornography, sex, food and other behaviors that become habitual and often injurious to themselves.
 They often feel stuck with these behaviors and may have made many attempts to stop that failed in the past.
 Sometimes, these behaviors do not register as problems in their lives.
 Sometimes the problems these behaviors cause are glaringly apparent (a DUI, getting fired from work).

-It seems to me that in my 15 plus years of doing psychotherapy in San Francisco and Berkeley, there are a greater number of clients now presenting with these conditions than ever before.
+It seems to me that in my 15 plus years of doing psychotherapy in San Francisco, there are a greater number of clients now presenting with these conditions than ever before.
 Perhaps there are various reasons for this.
 Modern life has gotten particularly complicated and high pressured.
 The economy for several years now has been a source of a great deal of stress for people struggling to just stay afloat.
 And the access to the things that people may abuse has, especially through the prominence of the internet, gone (to use an internet term) viral.

 I do not believe in one-size-fits-all explanations for what drives a person toward addiction.
 With each of my clients, we must do the hard work of inquiring into the meaning of these behaviors.
 And then there is more hard work of together figuring out how to replace these habits with ones that will be truly more helpful.
 The work is difficult; and all too often the addiction easy.
 A central component to addiction is the ease with which it is available.
 Often that means just reaching for another glass, taking another hit, surfing the internet…